 11. Steak Pie

-Although steak pie is traditionally enjoyed on New Years Day in Scotland, who says you can’t have it year-round?
-This delicious pie is made from beef, fresh vegetables, topped with pastry, and served with thick gravy.
-It’s often served with chips, vegetables, or mash, which makes this pie delightful to have anytime of year.
-No wonder it’s a top food to try in Edinburgh!
+Although steak pie is traditionally enjoyed on New Year’s Day in Scotland, who says you can’t have it year-round?
+This delicious pie is made with beef and fresh vegetables, topped with pastry, and served with thick gravy.

 10. Scottish Porridge

-Porridge is simple yet each bite is hearty and filling.
-Although this delicious dish is an Edinburgh breakfast staple, it can also be savoured throughout the day.
-The basic ingredients of porridge are oats and milk or water, however the key is to garnish this dish with whatever you desire from fruits to biscuits.
+Porridge is a simple dish but every bite is hearty and filling.
+Although this is an Edinburgh breakfast staple, it can also be savored throughout the day.
+The basic ingredients of porridge are oats and milk or water.
+The key, however, is to sprinkle something special on top like fruits or biscuits.

-Although you can make porridge at home, it never tastes the same as the porridge sold at Edinburgh’s cafes.
-You can purchase porridge at almost any café, but my personal favourite is The Edinburgh Larder.
-Their porridge is truly something special and gorgeous to even look at with the colorful toppings they add!
-The Edinburgh Larder also offers porridge with non-dairy milks so anyone can enjoy Scottish porridge.
+Although you can make porridge at home, it never tastes the same as the porridge sold at Edinburgh’s cafés.
+My personal favourite is The Edinburgh Larder.
+Their porridge is truly something special and even gorgeous to look at.
+Check out the colorful toppings they add!
+The Edinburgh Larder also offers porridge with non-dairy milk options so anyone can enjoy Scottish porridge.

 Where to get it: The Edinburgh Larder